incerta/schematox/README.md

 Schematox is a lightweight typesafe schema defined parser.
 All schemas are JSON compatible.

-The library is focusing on fixed set of schema types: string, number, boolean, literal, object, record, array, union.
+The library is focusing on fixed set of schema types: boolean, literal, number, string, array, object, record, tuple, union.
 Each schema can have parameters: optional, nullable, description.
 Each primitive schema has "brand" parameter as mean of making its subject type [nominal](https://github.com/Microsoft/TypeScript/wiki/FAQ#can-i-make-a-type-alias-nominal).
 The rest parameters is schema specific range limiters.

 Library supports static schema definition which means your schemas could be completely independent from schematox.
 One could use such schemas as source for generation other structures like DB models.